launchpad-hu/portainer-stack/README.md

 # portainer-stack

-a stack to be deployed to Dokku
+A stack to be deployed to Dokku with dokku-scheduler-swarm